 Colonel Hugh Purcell OBE DL

-Born in Dublin his military service included battalion command and his last appointment was working for three Government Departments, sustaining and creating partnerships with 35 countries.
+Born in Dublin his military service was concluded in 2007 working for three Government Departments, sustaining and creating partnerships with 35 countries.

 Married to Lucie, they live in London.